paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-043-actions-against-persons-committing-bank-fraud-crimes.md

     (ii) In calculating an award under clause (i), the Attorney General may consider the size of the overall recovery and the usefulness of the information provided by the declarant.

-  (B) When a declarant has received an award under subsection (c) of this section, the Attorney General may subtract the amount of that reward from any recovery under this subsection.
+  (B) When a declarant has received an award under subsection (c), the Attorney General may subtract the amount of that reward from any recovery under this subsection.

 (2)